-- School-based teams shall be composed of full-time students from the high school they attend or will attend in the future, and homeschool riders zoned for that high school, or private school riders without a private school team who successfully petition to ride with the public school team they are zoned for, due to hardship. - Five (5) or more riders who successfully petition to ride with a public school team from the same private high school or middle school must be scored together as a separate team.
+- School-based teams shall be composed of full-time students from the high school they attend or will attend in the future, homeschool riders zoned for that high school, or private school riders without a private school team who successfully petition to ride with the public-school team they are zoned for, due to hardship.
+Such Rider shall submit a petition in writing to the Executive Director (walt@alabamacycling.org). - Five (5) or more riders who successfully petition to ride with a public-school team from the same private high school or middle school must be scored together as a separate team.